 This course is suitable for those who have completed Chinese Language I, II and III by using Great Wall Chinese, or those who have reached a comparable level, i.e. having studied Chinese for over two years part-time with a working vocabulary of about 600 characters.

-You will find a lot of Chinese books at Senghnnydd Library, on the first floor.
+You will find a lot of Chinese books at Senghnnydd Library.

 Library and computing facilities

 As a student on this course you are entitled to join and use the University’s library and computing facilities.
 Find out more about using these facilities.

 Our aim is access for all.
 We aim to provide a confidential advice and support service for any student with a long term medical condition, disability or specific learning difficulty.
 We are able to offer one-to-one advice about disability, pre-enrolment visits, liaison with tutors and co-ordinating lecturers, material in alternative formats, arrangements for accessible courses, assessment arrangements, loan equipment and dyslexia screening.